-ARTICLE XIV: PROFESSIONAL DEVELOPMENT
+ARTICLE XV: PROFESSIONAL DEVELOPMENT

 - 1. There shall be a working medical library and journal file. - 2.
 All members of the Active Medical Staff shall be encouraged to continue their professional development through in-house training opportunities, recognition and pay incentive for passing specialty boards, and an opportunity to receive additional training in areas found deficient through peer review mechanisms.
 Additionally, all members are encouraged to attend courses and conferences related to clinical or administrative work.
 It is expected that each Medical Staff member earn one hundred (100) continuing education credits per two-year period, at least forty (40) credits being category one credits.
-It is understood that resident physicians performing night & weekend duty shall satisfy this requirement by means of their documented continued participation in an ACGME approved residency training program.
-The Continuing Medical Education Committee shall arrange for appropriate educational opportunities to be held at the Hospital. - 2.
-All members of the Medical Staff except consultants are expected to maintain current certification in Cardiopulmonary Resuscitation (CPR), and must be CPR certified prior to performing direct patient care.
-The CVH CPR course is the American Red Cross Adult CPR including "Standard First Aid with AED."
-Only Advanced Cardiac Life Support (ACLS) can be substituted for the CVH mandated CPR course.
-Successful completion of the CVH CPR course satisfies the Medical Staff requirement for a one-year period.
-ACLS satisfies the requirement for two years.
+The Continuing Medical Education Committee shall arrange for appropriate educational opportunities to be held at the Hospital. - 3.
+All LIPs are expected to maintain current certification in Cardiopulmonary Resuscitation (CPR).
+Acceptable CPR certification courses must include at minimum CPR skills for adult, child and infant victims; two-man CPR; use of resuscitation devices (BVM and other masks); and obstructed airways procedures for all victims.
+The following certifications shall meet this requirement: Advanced Cardiac Life Support (ACLS), Basic Life Support (BLS) American Red Cross CPR for the Professional Rescuer (ARC CPR FPR) and Healthcare Providers Course (AHA).

-ARTICLE XV: IMMUNITY FROM LIABILITY
+ARTICLE XVI: IMMUNITY FROM LIABILITY

 Section 4-165, Immunity of State Officers and Employees from Personal Liability, of Connecticut State Statutes, reads as follows: "No State officer or employee shall be personally liable for damage or injury, not wanton, reckless or malicious, caused in the discharge of his duties or within the scope of his employment.
 Any person having a complaint for such damage or injury shall present it as a claim against the state under the provisions of this chapter.
-For the purposes of this section "scope of employment" shall include, but not be limited to, representation by an attorney appointed by the public defender services commission as a public defender, assistant public defender or deputy assistant public defender or any attorney appointed by the court as a special assistant public defender of an indigent accused or of a child on a petition of delinquency, representation by such attorneys, referred to in section 4-141, of state officers and employees, in action brought against such officers and employees in their official and individual capacities, the discharge of duties as a trustee of the state employees retirement system, the discharge of duties of a Commissioner of Superior Court hearing small claims matter or acting as a fact-finder, arbitrator or magistrate or acting in any other quasijudicial position, and the discharge of duties of a person appointed to a committee established by law for the purpose of rendering services to the judicial department; provided such actions arise out of the discharge of the duties or within the scope of employment of such officers or employees..."
+For the purposes of this section "scope of employment" shall include, but not be limited to, representation by an attorney appointed by the public defender services commission as a public defender, assistant public defender or deputy assistant public defender or any attorney appointed by the court as a special assistant public defender of an indigent accused or of a child on a petition of delinquency, representation by such attorneys, referred to in section 4-141, of state officers and employees, in action brought against such officers and employees in their official and individual capacities, the discharge of duties as a trustee of the state employees retirement system, the discharge of duties of a Commissioner of Superior Court hearing small claims matter or acting as a fact-finder, arbitrator or magistrate or acting in any other quasiiudicial position, and the discharge of duties of a person appointed to a committee established by law for the purpose of rendering services to the judicial department; provided such actions arise out of the discharge of the duties or within the scope of employment of such officers or employees..."

-ARTICLE XVI: EMERGENCY MANAGEMENT PLAN
+ARTICLE XVII: DISASTER PLAN

-The Hospital maintains an internal disaster plan in which members of the Medical Staff actively participate.
+The Hospital maintains at all times an external and internal disaster plan in which members of the Medical Staff actively participate.
 Members of the Medical Staff are required to be familiar with their duties and roles in the event of a disaster.
 Selected members of the Medical Staff participate on the Connecticut Valley Hospital Management of the Environment of Care Committee.
 This committee periodically updates the plan.

-ARTICLE XVII: SELECTION OF NEW MEDICAL STAFF
+ARTICLE XVIII: SELECTION OF NEW MEDICAL STAFF